Great Wall of China

-Today we had a chance to climb the Great Wall of China.
+Today we had a chance to climb the Great Wall of China at Badaling, about 80 kilometers from Beijing.
 We were given two options: stairways up the “right” side, and steeper steps up the “left” side.
 We could pick whatever side we wanted and had two hours.

 What did the people who didn’t make it to the top of the right side or the left side miss?
 For one thing, some of the better views.
 The opportunity to get a photo taken with a camel.
 Being harassed by the many vendors up there.